Sharing is caring!

 We ended up living in Eugene, OR because it is only one hour to the coast and two hours to the mountains.
 It’s affordable (we live in a brand new 3×2 apartment on teacher salaries) and it’s got a decent sized community (~160,000 people).
 There is a college in town, so that attracts more people with similar mindsets and values as us.
 There are four distinct seasons, a magnificent weekly farmer’s market, and eagles in our backyard.

 Eugene, OR is not too big and not too small.
 It’s affordable.
 It’s friendly and the surrounding nature is beautiful.
 There are plenty of beautiful hikes nearby and it’s less rainy than Portland!
-Plus, it just feels like a good place to call home.
+Did I already mention that it is only an hour from the coast??
+Most of all, it just feels like a good place to call home.

 We’ve been living in Eugene, OR for about 9 months at the time of this writing and I have to admit, having it as a home base has its perks!
+I love the abundant camping opportunities, varieties of fungi and flora, and the laid-back nature of the place.
 Even if Canada was our first choice, I’m glad we landed here.

 What made you choose to live in the city/state/province/country that you’re living in??